oracle/docker-images/OracleSOASuite/dockerfiles/12.2.1.3/README.md

 You need to have a running database container or a database running on any machine.
 The database connection details are required for creating SOA specific RCU schemas while configuring SOA domain.
 While using a 12.2.0.1 CDB/PDB DB, ensure PDB is used to load the schemas.
 RCU loading on CDB is not supported.

-To create an Oracle Database container, you can either use the pre-built Oracle Database image available at `https://container-registry.oracle.com` or build a new Oracle Database image by following the [Oracle Database](https://github.com/oracle/docker-images/tree/master/OracleDatabase) github documentation.
+To create an Oracle Database container, you can either use the pre-built Oracle Database image available at `https://container-registry.oracle.com` or build a new Oracle Database image by following the [Oracle Database](https://github.com/oracle/docker-images/tree/master/OracleDatabase) GitHub documentation.

 Below steps creates an Oracle Database container (using `container-registry.oracle.com/database/enterprise:12.2.0.1` image) without attaching data volumes to persist the data.
 In this case the data in the database will be lost when the container is stopped.
-For creating an Oracle Database container that uses data volumes to persist the data, refer the Oracle Enterprise Database documentation available at `https://container-registry.oracle.com` or [Oracle Database](https://github.com/oracle/docker-images/tree/master/OracleDatabase) github documentation.
+For creating an Oracle Database container that uses data volumes to persist the data, refer the `Oracle Database 12c Enterprise Edition` documentation available at `https://container-registry.oracle.com` or [Oracle Database](https://github.com/oracle/docker-images/tree/master/OracleDatabase) GitHub documentation.

-The Oracle database server container requires custom configuration parameters for starting up the container.
+The Oracle Database server container requires custom configuration parameters for starting up the container.
 These custom configuration parameters correspond to the datasource parameters in the SOA image to connect to the database running in the container.

     Add to an `db.env.txt` file, the following parameters:

-	`DB_SID=soadb`
+    DB_SID=soadb

-	`DB_PDB=soapdb`
+    DB_PDB=soapdb

-	`DB_DOMAIN=us.oracle.com`
+    DB_DOMAIN=us.oracle.com

-	`DB_BUNDLE=basic`
+    DB_BUNDLE=basic

-	`$ docker run -d --name soadb --network=SOANet -p 1521:1521 -p 5500:5500 --env-file ./db.env.txt -it --shm-size="8g" container-registry.oracle.com/database/enterprise:12.2.0.1`
+    $ docker run -d --name soadb --network=SOANet -p 1521:1521 -p 5500:5500 --env-file ./db.env.txt -it --shm-size="8g" container-registry.oracle.com/database/enterprise:12.2.0.1

 Verify that the database is running and healthy.
 The `STATUS` field shows `healthy` in the output of `docker ps`.

 The database is created with the default password `Oradoc_db1`.
 To change the database password, you must use `sqlplus`.
 To run `sqlplus`, pull the Oracle Instant Client from the Oracle Container Registry or the Docker Store, and run a `sqlplus` container with the following command:

     $ docker run -ti --network=SOANet --rm store/oracle/database-instantclient:12.2.0.1 sqlplus sys/Oradoc_db1@soadb:1521/soadb.us.oracle.com AS SYSDBA

     SQL> alter user sys identified by Welcome1 container=all;

 ## SOA 12.2.1.3.0 Docker image